San Lorenzo, Paraguay: Climate

-According to the Köppen climate classification, San Lorenzo has a humid subtropical climate (Cfa) with hot summers, warm autumns and springs, and relatively mild winters.
-The average annual temperature is 30 °C. The coldest month is July and the hottest is January.
+According to the Köppen climate classification, San Lorenzo has a humid subtropical climate (Cfa) with hot summers and mild winters.
+The average annual temperature is 23 °C. The coldest month is July and the hottest is January.
 Rainfall occurs greatly throughout the year; only June and July are semi-dry while the other months are rainy.

 Economy

 San Lorenzo is the most important city for finances, economics, and education of the Central Department.
 The main economic activities in San Lorenzo are trade and manufacturing.
 In the main roads of the city, electronics stores, home-appliance stores, Supermarkets, pawn shops, and real estate stores can be observed.
 The supplies market is also one of the largest in the nation, with good architecture and the greatest movement in the country. the main Banks, financial companies, and cooperatives are located in and around the main roads as well.

 Sports

 The most popular sport in the city is football, just like the rest of Paraguay.
 The main team in the city is Club Sportivo San Lorenzo, who currently play in the Primera División.